simonesestito/html-hoster/README.md

 **[hoster](hoster-angular)**: the Angular app where you can manage your hosted projects

-## Technologies involved
-- Firebase Storage
+## Main technologies used
-- Firebase Cloud Functions
+- Firebase (Firestore, Storage, Auth, Cloud Functions, Admin)
-- Firestore
-- Firebase Authentication
-- Firebase Admin
 - Angular 6 with Typescript
 - Node.JS
 - Express